nextflow-io/nextflow/docs/channel.rst

 ------

 .. warning::
-    This method is deprecated and won't be available in DSL2 syntax.
+    This method is deprecated and is no longer available in DSL2 syntax.

 Creates a new `channel` by using the ``create`` method, as shown below::